Ricardo Sanchez

 Ricardo Sanchez (born September 9, 1953) is a former lieutenant general in the United States Army.
-His career was most notable for his service as commander of Multi-National Force – Iraq and V Corps.

 Early life and education

-Sánchez was born into a poor Mexican American family in Rio Grande City, Texas.
-During the Vietnam War, Sánchez was in college.
+Sánchez was born into a Mexican American family in Rio Grande City, Texas.
 He spent one year at the University of Texas at Austin on an ROTC scholarship, eventually transferring to Texas A&M University-Kingsville, where he graduated in 1973 with a double major in mathematics and history.
 Sánchez was named a Distinguished Military Graduate (DMG), meaning he was in the top 20% of all ROTC cadets in the nation.
 He was commissioned as a second lieutenant in the United States Army.

 Career

 Sánchez became a platoon leader in the 82nd Airborne Division, stationed at Fort Bragg, North Carolina.
 By 1977, he had transferred from the infantry to armor.
 He received promotions regularly and was stationed at posts in the United States, South Korea, Panama and Germany.

 In 1991, then Lieutenant Colonel Sánchez served as a battalion commander during Operation Desert Storm, successfully leading his unit of the 197th Infantry Brigade (Mechanized) to Basra without suffering any casualties.
-Shortly after the Gulf War, Sánchez was promoted to Colonel and given command of the 2nd Brigade of the 1st Infantry Division.
+Shortly after the Gulf War, Sánchez was promoted to colonel and given command of the 2nd Brigade of the 1st Infantry Division.
 Afterwards, he served on the staff of U.S. Southern Command, first as deputy chief of staff then as director of operations.

 On July 10, 2001, by then a general, Sánchez became commander of 1st Armored Division under V Corps.
 He held that position for nearly two years, including commanding the division during the invasion of Iraq in March 2003, before assuming command of V Corps on June 14, 2003.
 On this date he also became commander of Combined Joint Task Force 7, the coalition ground forces in the U.S.-led occupation of Iraq.
 Much of Sánchez's time commanding 1st Armored Division had been as a brigadier general.